chaseruskin/legoHDL/ROADMAP.md

 - [-] see if improvements can be made to "set settings" code (config command) -> users can now directly interact with the settings.yml

 __Completed__
+- [x] when installing a version, go through all vhdl code and append the version to the entity name's for that block
+- [x] implement update/upgrade command
 - [x] implement refresh command -> specify market or specify none to refresh all markets tied to workspace
 - [x] investigate whether to use `git checkout tag` then moving files OR continue using `git clone --single-branch` of tag for installation -> would allow for checking if valid legohdl release point and save space in the long run of having many installations -> moves files option
 - [x] implement versioning (folders for each version created on-demand) (installing spec. versions)